Kadin Chung: Club career

 In August 2015, he signed his first professional contract with Whitecaps FC 2 in the USL.
 On September 13, 2015, he made his professional debut against Orange County Blues FC.
 Ahead of the 2016 season, he was invited to training camp with the Vancouver Whitecaps first team.
 In May 2016, he was named to the USL Team of the Week, after recording his first professional assist in a 3-2 win over Tulsa Roughnecks FC.
 In 2018, rather than sign a USL deal with the Whitecaps new affiliate, Fresno FC, Chung would elect to pursue opportunities outside of Canada.

 In February 2018, Chung joined German club 1.
 FC Kaiserslautern II.
 He made eight appearances in the fifth-tier Oberliga Rheinland-Pfalz/Saar.

 In November 2018, Chung became the first ever player to sign with Pacific FC of the Canadian Premier League, ahead of their debut season in 2019.
 He scored his first goal on September 14, 2019, to give the team a 1-0 victory over FC Edmonton.
 In November 2020, he re-signed with the club for the 2021 season.
 On September 4, 2021, he scored a highlight reel goal in a 2-1 victory over FC Edmonton.
 In 2021, he won the CPL Championship with the club and was ranked #22 on the league's top 50 player for 2021 list.
 Over his three seasons with Pacific, he scored two goals in 63 appearances, across all competitions.

 In January 2022, Chung went on trial with Major League Soccer club Toronto FC.
 In February, he officially signed a two-year contract with club options for 2024 and 2025 with the club.
 He became only the third player to move from the Canadian Premier League to Major League Soccer.
 He made his debut for the club on March 5, coming on as a substitute, against the New York Red Bulls.
 He made his first start in the next match on March 12 against the Columbus Crew.
 On March 19, he suffered a hamstring injury against D.C.
 United, which caused him to miss three weeks of action.
 He won the delayed 2020 Canadian Championship with the club in 2022.
 In June 2022, he was sent on loan to the second team, Toronto FC II, in MLS Next Pro, after his playing time with the first team stalled.
 On February 28, 2023, Chung and Toronto FC agreed to terminate his contract by mutual consent.

 In March 2023, he signed with Vancouver FC in the Canadian Premier League.
+After playing as a right back throughout his career, he was shifted into a midfield role at the beginning of the 2023 season.
+He would make his debut on April 15 against his former club Pacific FC.
+In May, he suffered a broken collarbone during a match, keeping his out for the bulk of the 2023 season, eventually returning to action in late August.

+In January 2025, he returned to his former club, Pacific FC, on a two-year contract.